hipay/hipay-docs/hipay-enterprise-sdk-ios/05-Configuration.md

 ![App URL schemes - Step 10](images/datecs_dwarf.png)

-To start using the BluePad-500, please find the integration guide in [Datecs library usage](#usage-making-payments-core-wrapper-advanced-integration-datecs-library-usage) paragraph.
+To start using the mPOS payment terminal, please read the integration guide in the "[In-store physical payments with a mPOS](#usage-making-payments-in-store-physical-payments-with-a-mpos)" paragraph.

 ## Step 3 — Handle callback redirection